Live Sleep Breathe Lab

 The Laryngoscope

-International consensus statement on obstructive sleep apnea
+International consensus statement on obstructive sleep apnea.

 Chang JL, Goldberg AN, Alt JA, Ashbrook L, Auckley D, Ayappa I, Bakhtiar H, Barrera JE, Bartley BL, Billings ME, Boon MS, Bosschieter P, Braverman I, Brodie K, Cabrera-Muffly C, Caesar R, Cahali MB, Cai Y, et al